Tye Ruotolo: ONE Championship

-On December 23, 2022, Ruotolo faced former ONE Featherweight World Champion, Marat Gafurov in a submission grappling catchweight bout of 180lbs at ONE on Prime Video 5.
+On December 3, 2022, Ruotolo faced former ONE Featherweight World Champion, Marat Gafurov in a submission grappling catchweight bout of 180lbs at ONE on Prime Video 5.
 Ruotolo summitted Gafurov by triangle armbar.
 This win earned Ruotolo his second Performance of the Night bonus award.

-Ruotolo is scheduled to face Reinier de Ridder on May 5, 2023, at ONE Fight Night 10.
+Ruotolo was scheduled to face Reinier de Ridder on May 5, 2023, at ONE Fight Night 10.
+He won the match by unanimous decision.
+In his post-fight interview, Ruotolo challenged Nicholas Meregali to be his next opponent in ONE Championship.